re-0/CL-Inventory-Management-System/README.md

 `$ dotnet run`

 ### Usage
-*Right now, at the start of the program, only the command `add` is supported.*
+There are currently two actions supporte-> Add new inventory: `add`; Update inventory in database: `upd`.

-The program accepts entries in the form of `name, brand, price, quantity`.
+If you want to add new inventory, the program accepts entries in the form of `name, brand, price, quantity`.
 I decided to go with a way that resembles *.csv-files*, as this is an easy and efficient way to work with terminal inputs.

+If you want to update inventory in the database, entries will be accepted in the form of `Db ID, Name, Brand, Price, Quantity`.
+When writing the method I understood that there are times where you only need to update the name or price, thus, simply leave things that do not need an update blank.
+E.g., `10,,,10.5`.
+Note that you can drop the `,` after the last update you intend to do.

 **Ex.:** `C# 7.0 in a Nutshell, O'Reilly, 34.23, 1`